Check Your Specs, CCA Is Different From Solid Copper

 What is not to like?
 Plenty, rest assured.

+Knowing how to identify CCA cable is important.
 CCA cable appears to be the same as solid or stranded copper cable from the outside.
 Even when stripping back the cable jacket to expose the twisted pairs you still cannot tell the difference.
-The difference lies in how the conductor wire itself is constructed.
+The difference between CCA vs. solid copper lies in how the conductor wire itself is constructed.
 A CCA cable conductor is copper coated aluminum.

 This has the following effects upon the cable: